-The 150th annual meeting of the NRA is held this year in Houston, Texas, from September 3 to 5, 2021.
+The 150th annual meeting of the NRA is held this year in Houston, Texas.
 Registration is open now!
 Is your exhibit ready?

 Held at the George E. Brown Convention Center, this event displays a range of NRA-based products, from firearms to ammunition and all the gear that complies with the National Rifle Association requirements.
 Additionally, attendees and exhibitors will have the option of attending exclusive seminars, music events, and speeches given by celebrated members in the field.
 The NRA Show is open to all members of the National Rifle Association.
 However, special events, such as the BBQ Evening Thursday and the Saturday night concert, require event tickets.